 There are several reasons why a couple may choose surrogacy as a means to building a family.
 This includes women with a malfunctioning or absent uterus, women suffering recurrent pregnancy loss and women with a disease that prohibits pregnancy.

 Surrogacy is a complex process.
 The first step is finding a woman willing to be a surrogate.
 Some people ask a family member or a friend.
 Alternatively a surrogate can be located through agencies or internet sites that post classified ads.
-Once a surrogate is found, complete medical (including disease testing) and psychological screening and counseling must be done.
+Once a surrogate is found, complete medical (including disease testing) and psychological screening and counseling must be done for all parties involved.
 Competent legal advice is necessary to make sure that Virginia law is followed.
+We can make recommendations for you to see an experienced surrogacy lawyer in Virginia.
 A contract with the surrogate must be executed before proceeding.

 In vitro fertilization (IVF) is the next step for the intended parents.
 During the IVF treatment, the surrogate is prepared hormonally in order to be in receptive.
 The embryos are then transferred to her uterus.

 Please contact one of our IVF Nurse Coordinators- Bonnie Reilly, RN, or Stephanie Barrix, RN, at (434)654-8875 to obtain more information.